by Sirius Fourside

-In fact, industrial syringes are so helpful at this job that the only downside I see to using them is the inherent scariness that comes with something that reminds us of needles.
+Industrial syringes are so helpful at this job that the only downside I see to using them is the inherent scariness that comes with something that reminds us of needles.

 Watch me poke my hand with one!
 [Spoiler: Nothing happens!]
 (5.5MB .gif)

-Being able to accurately measure the amount of pH up/down you use (down to the mL) makes it easier for growers to quickly adjust their water to the right pH level.
+Being able to accurately measure the amount of PH Up/Down you use (down to the mL) makes it easier for growers to quickly adjust their water to the right pH level.
 And since a little bit of pH up/down goes a long way, this can help to prevent growers from overcorrecting pH.
 More importantly, it helps make the next pH correcting much quicker.
 For example, I know that I can put in 4.5mL of pH down to bring my tap water to about 6.0.
 With a measuring spoon, it had a good general amount to use (about 1tsp), but using a syringe makes for much more consistent pH measurement in addition to taking less time.

 Important: USB microscopes like the one above require a phone with OTG technology.
-Unfortunately, this means no iPhones/iPads 🙁

 For more information on using magnifiers and microscopes to look at trichomes like in the picture above, make sure to check out our article: How to Look at Trichomes with a Microscope